Mobilizing the Power of Women to Create a World of Opportunity

 Power of the Purse

-Women United's annual Power of the Purse luncheon auctions off purses, handbags, beauty products, certificates to local business, and more in support of the Brighter Future Fund.
-If you're interested in contributing purses or funding so that we can offer great auction items, please fill out the following form.
+At Women United's annual Power of the Purse luncheon, we auction purses, handbags, beauty products, certificates to local business, and more to support the Brighter Future Fund.
+If you're interested in contributing purses or funding, please fill out the Donate Purses, Items or Money to Power of the Purse form.

 For more information, please contact Tracie Feest at 262-898-2242.